LITrans/Loglikehood-BSMD/network/README.md

 # Run Iroha
 On each machine do the following
 1. Open the [genesis.block](genesis.block) file and update the 'address' entry to correspond the ip of each machine.
-Example the entry:
+For example, the entry:
 ```json
 "peer":{
         "address":"99.230.31.239:10001",